Nidhibansalll/CEI_DE_WORK/README.md

 - Realized how **window functions preserve row-level detail** while still doing aggregations
 - Appreciated how **good database design** (normalized tables) makes queries faster and cleaner
 - Grew comfortable reading and writing **production-style SQL** with proper comments
+- Understood how Azure Resource Groups act as logical boundaries for cost and access management
+- Learned how ADF Linked Services decouple connection logic from pipeline logic
+- Experienced how metadata-driven pipelines make ETL workflows dynamic and fault-tolerant
+- Applied Principle of Least Privilege using Azure IAM role assignments in a real cloud environment

 ---